EtherCAT® Protocol with Beckhoff® Analog IO Slave Devices EL3062 and EL4002

 Connect the reserved network port in the target computer to the network IN port of the Beckoff® EK1100 coupler.

 Assemble Terminals EL3062 and EL4002 with Coupler EK1100.

 Loop back the I/O ports: Connect each output port of Terminal EL4002 to a corresponding input port of Terminal EL3062.

-Make sure the terminals are supplied with the required 24-volt power supply.
+Make sure that the terminals are supplied with the required 24-volt power supply.